openKolibri/halo-90/readme.md

 Inventory can be managed with QR coded serialized tags.
 The serialization provides better QC as it allows failure analysis and tracking, in case of issues traceable to the batch and assembly level.

 ## Packaging
-We are packaging and shippping in 14 cm x 17 cm padded envelopes.
+We are packaging and shippping in `14 cm x 17 cm` padded envelopes with brand stamping.
 These fit under the Warenpost requirements and allow international shipping.
 The envelopes are verifed to be under 3 cm before dispatching.
 Custom labeled sleeves will be used for retail packaging.

 ## Shipping
 The labels are printed with CN22 on the harmonized label schedule.